 Just as an example, consider cyan+yellow.
 Cyan is really blue+green, and yellow is really red+green.
 When we add cyan+yellow, we get red+green+green+blue.
 That gives us white with an extra green; in other words, a pastel of green.

-And on that note, I’ll end for now.
+On that note, I’ll end for now.
 Next time I’ll pull out those colored filters you saw off to stage left during our tour yesterday.
 You’ve seen the additive demos; when I resume I’ll show you two subtractive demos.
 I’ll warn you now: one of them isn’t very thrilling.